aigulsharip/post-hub-project-ui/README.md

 The project is divided into four key services:

-- **IAM-service:** Handles user accounts, authentication, and post/comment creation.
+- **IAM-service** - handles user accounts, authentication/registration, and post/comment creation.
 Uses JWT for security and Flyway for database migrations.
-- **UTILS-service:** Logs user activities like post/comment creation.
+- **UTILS-service** - logs user activities like post/comment creation.
 Receives events from IAM-service via Kafka.
-- **GATEWAY-service:** Main entry point for all external requests.
+- **GATEWAY-service** - main entry point for all external requests.
 Routes traffic to the correct service and checks authentication.
-**DISCOVERY-service:** Uses Consul for automatic service registration and communication.
+- **DISCOVERY-service** - uses Consul for automatic service registration and communication.

 ## ⚙️ Tech stack